bstefansen/DarkTerrain/README.md

 # DarkTerrain
 A digital elevation map of Morocco

-Click on the link <a href="https://bstefansen.github.io/DarkTerrain/">here</a> to bring up the mape.
+Click on the link <a href="https://bstefansen.github.io/DarkTerrain/">here</a> to bring up the map.